 The fundamental issue in quality control centers on the tradeoff between falsely rejecting good data (Type I error) and falsely accepting bad data (Type II error).
-We cannot reduce the incidence of one type of error without increasing the incidence of the other type.
+A reduction in the incidence of one type of error increases the incidence of the other type, and vice versa.
 In weather and climate data assessments, since good data are absolutely crucial for interpreting climate records properly, Type I errors are deemed far less desirable than Type II errors.